raelldottin/Practical-Python-Design-Paterns/README.md

 These are examples and solutions from the book Practical Python Design Patterns: Pythonic Solutions to Commons Problems by Wessel Badenhorst (c) 2017

+This book provides all the constructs you would need to be proficent at Python.
+I believe it's a must-have for any SE that's employs Python.

 ## Quick reference of patterns covered:

 - Singleton Pattern